vicariousdrama/nodeyez/_install_steps/3tools.md

 In future steps you'll use Git to clone this repo.

 ```shell
 sudo apt install git
 ```

-## Install Torify
+## Install Tor

-Torify is optionally used by some scripts that retrieve data from external sources in a privacy preserving way.
+Tor is optionally used by some scripts that retrieve data from external sources in a privacy preserving way.

 ```shell
 sudo apt-get install apt-transport-tor